Thailand parliament elects Paetongtarn Shinawatra as PM – DW – 08/16/2024

 Thailand parliament elects Paetongtarn Shinawatra as PMAugust 16, 2024

-Billionaire heiress Paetongtarn Shinawatra on Friday is set to be Thailand's youngest-ever prime minister after receiving the backing of a majority of lawmakers in the country's parliament.
+Billionaire heiress Paetongtarn Shinawatra on Friday is set to be Thailand's youngest-ever prime minister after having received the backing of a majority of lawmakers in the country's parliament.

-Shinawatra is the 37-year-old daughter of billionaire former Prime Minister Thaksin Shinawatra and the niece of another former prime minister, Yingluck Shinawatra, but she has never held elected office before herself.
+Shinawatra is the 37-year-old daughter of billionaire former Prime Minister Thaksin Shinawatra and the niece of another former prime minister, Yingluck Shinawatra.
+She has never held elected office before.

 The Pheu Thai party selected her as its candidate after a court sacked Premier Srettha Thavisin on Wednesday for appointing a cabinet member with a criminal conviction.